-Some of these cryptos are worth very little in U.S. dollars.
-However, it’s possible to use what you mine and convert it into fractional bitcoins on an exchange, and then hope that BTC gains in value.
+Some crypto miners instead opt for other currencies.
+Some other cryptocurrencies are worth very little in U.S. dollars, but it’s possible to use what you mine and convert it into fractional bitcoins on an exchange, then hope that bitcoin gains in value.

+No matter what you decide to mine, you have to account for your setup costs, including, in some cases, graphics cards that can cost upward of $700 apiece.
 It’s possible to put together a basic rig for some of the less popular cryptocurrencies for around $3,000.
 However, some miners spend more than $10,000 on their rigs.

 In some cases, you might be required to sign a year-long contract, locking you in.
 If the value of the cryptocurrency drops, you could be stuck in an unprofitable contract.